 The inspector found that the registered provider had developed and implemented effective systems and processes for the oversight and review of infection prevention and control practices in this centre.
 Overall, the inspector found that the centre appeared clean.
-However, there was some worn and broken paint on walls and woodwork in areas, including the handrails on the staircase.
-This meant that these areas could be more difficult to clean from an infection control perspective.
-A mould-like substance was observed on the ceiling in the bathroom and in one of the resident's bedrooms, including around the window area in this room.
+However, there was a small amount of chipped paint on the surface of kitchen presses in one of the houses and the seal around the bath in one of the houses was worn.
+This meant that these areas could be more difficult to effectively clean from an infection control perspective.
+It was not detailed within the provider's COVID-19 organisational strategy, contingency and outbreak plan if an investigation had, or would be completed as a consequence of any outbreak.
+This meant that further opportunities for learning to improve infection control arrangements might not be appropriately identified and shared with all relevant stakeholders to prevent a re-occurence.
 Judgment: Substantially compliant